 When Magee Rehabilitation cannot meet the request or need for care because of our incapacity to do so or because of a conflict with our mission or philosophy, the patient may be transferred to another facility when medically permissible.
 When medically permissible, the patient will be transferred to another facility only after the patient or patient’s next-of-kin or other legally responsible representative has received complete information and an explanation concerning the needs for and alternatives to such a transfer.
 (Prior notification may not be possible in cases of medical emergency).
 The institution to which the patient is to be transferred must first have accepted the patient for transfer.

 Patients will be discharged from Magee Rehabilitation programs based on their medical status as determined by their attending physician.
-Decisions to discontinue treatment are not based on race, religion, sex, sexual preference, national origin or reimbursement for services rendered.
+Decisions to discontinue treatment are not based on race, religion, sex, sexual orientation, gender identity and expression, national origin or reimbursement for services rendered.

 Magee Rehabilitation invoices patients or third parties only for services actually provided to the patients.
 Magee Rehabilitation respectfully provides assistance to patients seeking to understand the cost relative to their care.
 We attempt to resolve questions and objections to the satisfaction of the patient while considering the institution’s best interest as well.